 It’s a simple but ingenious trick of the eye, and one that has a huge impact on the success of the stained glass panel.
 Using this method – even in it’s most simple form with 2 layers – will open up infinite new horizons for your stained glass.

-If you’re inspired to enough to give plating a try yourself
+If you’re inspired to give plating a try yourself

 Once you get started with all the colours and effects it’s hard to imagine doing stained glass in flat panels ever again 🙂